-Diagnostic Logs show detailed information about API requests to your LightWave Server instance.
+Diagnostic Logs show detailed information about API requests to your LightWave Client instance.
+The logs are written to the Escribe file system and may be viewed from the NonStop command line as edit files or viewed in the LightWave Client Console.
 If you have a large number of logs, the filter can be used to reduce the number of logs listed by entering a partial name of the log that you wish to view.
 Logs are prefixed with the service name that generated them.

-Diagnostic logging is resource intensive and will degrade the performance of all services on your LightWave Server instance.
+Diagnostic logging is resource intensive and will degrade the performance of all services on your LightWave Client instance.
 Diagnostic logging should not be enabled on production instances unless necessary.
-Use of the Auto-disable timer option is strongly recommended to ensure that Diagnostic logging is not left enabled indefinitely.

 To delete one of more logs:

 - Select one or more log entries or click the icon to select all logs.